Artist Run Centre Archives: Nontraditional Digital Archiving in a Non-Profit Art Community

 Showing items related by title, author, creator and subject.

-Lucky, Shannon (2017-03-31)This case study details my partnership with PAVED Arts, an ARC in Saskatoon, Canada dedicated to supporting photography, audio, video, electronic, and digital arts.
+Artist-Run Archives: Developing a digital community archive with PAVED Arts artist-run centre Lucky, Shannon (2017-03-31)This case study details my partnership with PAVED Arts, an ARC in Saskatoon, Canada dedicated to supporting photography, audio, video, electronic, and digital arts.
 In this presentation I discuss how we designed a usable ...